openhab/openhab-addons/addons/binding/org.openhab.binding.lghombot/README.md

 ## Thing Configuration

-The binding only requires an IP-address to function, this should hopefully be found using the discovery method.
+The thing only requires an IP-address to function, this should hopefully be found using the discovery method.

 ## Channels